CALL FOR FREE ESTIMATE (504) 475-2004

 Selecting energy-efficient windows starts with knowing energy ratings.
 They quantify a window’s insulating and heat management prowess, assisting homeowners in trimming energy expenses.
 The NFRC label on most new windows provides some standardized metrics for comparison.

 U-Factor measures resistance to non-solar air flowing through.
 A lower U-Factor suggests better insulation, which is important for cutting down heating costs in colder climates.
-ENERGY STAR windows generally have super U-Factors, so they are a good choice for people on tight energy budgets.
+ENERGY STAR windows generally have strong U-Factors, so they are a good choice for people on tight energy budgets.

 VT (0-1.00) indicates how much natural light passes through.
 Higher VT means brighter spaces with less reliance on artificial light.
 There are windows with UV-blocking treatments that promise increased comfort with improved energy consumption.
+In the New Orleans area, choosing windows with high VT but low SHGC lets you enjoy natural light without the extra heat.

 This feature gives resistance measures to drafts; the higher the rating, the more sealing, the less energy loss.
 Proper weatherstripping and installation matter in the long run.